jhipster/prettier-java/CONTRIBUTING.md

 ### prettier-java-plugin

-In this section, We suppose you are in the packages/prettier-plugin-java folder.
+In this section, we suppose you are in the packages/prettier-plugin-java folder.

 If you would like to check the impact of your changes on a sample code, edit the scripts/single-printer-run/\_input.java file and run